goodyduru/goodyduru.github.io/_drafts/2023-10-05-ipc-unix-signals.md

 As you can see, it's no more; it has been .... killed.
 The `kill` command can also kill multiple processes together; all you have to do is list the pids of the processes you want to kill.
 When you type `kill 12983 17838 19983` in your terminal, it kills all the processes whose pids were listed.

-In addition to killing multiple processes whose pids are listed it's possible to kill all processes in a process group.
+In addition to killing multiple processes whose pids are listed, it's possible to kill all processes in a process group.
 This can be achieved by setting the pid argument to 0.

 The `kill` command also accepts a prefixed number or name.
 For now, just think about it as a reason for being killed.
 Let's look at some examples containing this prefixed number or name and what some of their effects are.
 I will sequentially start up multiple sleep programs in a shell script and try to kill them slightly differently in a different terminal, starting from the one with the least amount of seconds.
 Here's the shell script: